Rey-EL/media-tidy/README.md

 2.  **Run the build command from the project directory:**
     This command will create a `.spec` file and a `dist` folder containing the final `MediaTidy.exe`.
     ```bash
-    pyinstaller --onefile --windowed MediaTidy.py
+    pyinstaller --onefile --windowed media_tidy.py
     ```

-3. The final `MediaTidy.exe` will be located in the `dist` folder.
+3. The final `media_tidy.exe` will be located in the `dist` folder.